PAL-2

 • No external RRIOT required

-• E000-FFFF can be used freely
+• E000-FFFF can be used freely from ROM expansion

 • Looks a lot more like a KIM-1

-• Complete application and Expansion connector
+• Complete Application and Expansion connector

 • TTY on TTL level instead of (not standard) RS232